-In 2008 Livermore invested USD 20m in SRS Charminar acquiring a 15% ownership stake.
-SRS Charminar through its wholly owned subsidiaries invested INR 5.2b (USD 132.1m at date of investment) in a real estate company in India.
+Livermore invested USD 20m in 2008 in a leading Indian Real Estate company, in association with SRS Private and other investors as part of a total investment of USD 132.1m.
 The investment in the investee company was in the form of compulsorily convertible debt and included a put option, which can be exercised if the investee company does not have an IPO within 3 years or if certain terms in the agreement are not met.
-The put option is secured by land which was valued at around USD 1.3 billion at the time of investment and guarantees a minimum return of approximately 30% IRR if exercised.

-As reported previously, the Manager (Infinite India Limited) for this investment served a put option exercise notice to the promoters in 2009.
-Following a dispute on the grounds of the put option notice between the promoters and the fund, the parties agreed to invoke arbitration to be held in Mumbai.

-On 14 August 2009, the arbitration process was completed and the arbitrator ruled in favour of investors.
-The award entitles the investors to investment plus interest amounting to 30% IRR until 14 August 2009 and 18% IRR thereafter.

-Meanwhile, the investors filed and won an interim order for injunction against the promoters and the company to prohibit sales, transfer or encumbering of the assets of the company.
+As reported previously, the Manager for this investment served a put option exercise notice to the promoters in 2009 and entered into an arbitration process to resolve disputes.
+The arbitrator ruled in favour of investors and awarded investors the investment plus interest amounting to 30% IRR until 14 August 2009 and 18% IRR thereafter.
+Further, investors filed and won an interim order for injunction against the promoters and the company to prohibit sales, transfer or encumbering of the assets of the company.
 Thereafter, the promoters filed against the arbitral award and the injunction order.
-As at 31 December 2012 there was no change in the status of this case.

-On January 13, 2011 the Company Law Board ("CLB") passed an order and allowed Infrastructure Leasing & Financial Services Limited ("IL&FS") to become an 80% shareholder and control the management of the company.
+As at 31 December 2013 there was no change in the status of this case.
+On January 13, 2011 the Company Law Board ("CLB") passed an order and allowed Infrastructure Leasing & Financial Services Limited ("IL&FS") to become 80% shareholder and control the management of the company.

-After the reporting period, SRS has agreed to a settlement with IL&FS and the investee company.
-As per the terms of the settlement, INR 8.5Bn will be paid to the investors in four tranches over a five year period.
+In 2013, SRS agreed to a settlement with IL&FS and the investee company.
+As per the terms of the settlement, INR 8.5bn will be paid to the investors in four tranches over a five year period.
 The settlement is subject to certain court and regulatory approvals.